fahimahammed/secure-encrypt/README.md

 # secure-encrypt

-A simple data encryption package for Node.js using the `crypto` module.
+A simple npm package providing encryption and decryption functions using character and shifted encryption techniques.

 ## Installation